 Western Australia - Summary

 - The export industry continues to dominate the WA market and is a solid indicator on pricing.
-Exporters continue to seek out quality hay and as a result, will set the price in the market for quality hay.

 Price change in table below reflects moves since previous report (11th September, 2020)